artt/camaew-up/README.md

 ## Todo's
-* Check if it's the player's turn first
+* Disable (?) controls if it's not the player's turn
-* Disable moving other people's traps
+* Disable log for previous rounds
-* Add reward calculation
+* Add reward calculation graphics (plus the end of the game)
+* Add score change in the log window
+* Lose on the left